 - a drop in the number of your blood cells and platelets.

-- jaundice (skin and the whites of the eyes turn yellow) and severe liver damage (symptoms include fatigue and nausea followed by pruritus, dark urine and may include rash or fever) – with long term use or high doses of Tioguanine – this may also show up in your blood tests.
+- jaundice (skin and the whites of the eyes turn yellow) and severe liver damage (symptoms include fatigue and nausea followed by pruritus, dark urine and may include rash or fever) – with long term use or high doses of Thioguanine – this may also show up in your blood tests.

 Common (may affect up to 1 in 10 people)

-- liver damage which can cause jaundice (skin and the whites of the eyes turn yellow) or an enlarged liver (a swelling below your ribcage) – with short term use of Tioguanine – this may also show up in your blood tests.
+- liver damage which can cause jaundice (skin and the whites of the eyes turn yellow) or an enlarged liver (a swelling below your ribcage) – with short term use of Thioguanine – this may also show up in your blood tests.

 - feeling or being sick (nausea or vomiting), diarrhoea and mouth ulcers.